amanapte/five-video-classification-methods/README.md

 ## Getting the data

-First, download the dataset from UCF into the `data` folder:
+First, ensure the following file is present in the  from UCF into the `data` folder:

 `cd data && wget http://crcv.ucf.edu/data/UCF101/UCF101.rar`